SingaporeMotherhood | Parenting

 I had two months of confinement after that.
-I had postnatal depression too.
-I coped by watching Hong Kong action dramas and Chinese films like 步步惊心, and with support from my hubby and my family.
+I had postnatal depression too, and coped by watching Hong Kong action dramas and Chinese films like 步步惊心.
+Support from my hubby and my family also helped.
 My hubby cooked most of my confinement meals and longan drinks.
 My greatest joy now is being alive, waking up to see my daughter healthy and happy, calling me “mummy” and persuading me to bring her go out and play.
 Family support is really important.”

 All photos courtesy of Yvonne Lian

 All content from this article, including images, cannot be reproduced without credits or written permission from SingaporeMotherhood.